Quantum-Optics-LKB/NLSE/README.md

 #### Initialization

 The physical parameters listed above are defined at the instantiation of the `NLSE` class (`__init__` function).
+The backend (GPU or CPU) is tested when the library is imported, but you can then dynamically switch it when instantiating a `NLSE` class by setting the `self.backend` attribute to `"GPU"` or `"CPU"`.

 #### Broadcasting